MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 This cartridge covers over 95% of the entire SNES library.
 You can backup games onto it with the following settings:
 - All memory maps supported: LoROM, HiROM, ExLoROM, and ExHiROM
-- Can be programmed to operate as a multicart, changing games by pressing the SNES reset button
+- Can be programmed to operate as a multicart, changing games by pressing the SNES reset button (this includes the ability to make two games of the same memory map, or one of each)
 - Up to 8 MB of ROM space for a single game or 4 MB of ROM space for two games
 - Up to 32 KB of RAM space for a single game or two separate banks of 32 KB RAM space for two games
 - All these settings can be changed via DIP switch for easy on-the-fly modifications without soldering